dirtyvagabond/honey-ql/README.md

 # About

 HoneyQL is a sweet little SQL for Factual's public API.
-It comes with a command line interface that lets you run SQL-like query statements against all of Factual's tables.
+It comes with a command line interface that lets you run SQL-like query statements against Factual's data.

 Here's an example of using HoneyQL to find restaurants near Factual that deliver dinner, sorted by distance: